totara/totara-docker-dev/README.md

 ### Config & Database

 Make sure you have configured Totara and created the databases you need.
-You can connect to the databases from your host using any tools you prefer (host = _localhost_, use defautls ports).
+You can connect to the databases from your host using any tools you prefer (host = _localhost_, use default ports).

 #### Credentials